CodeYourFuture/CYF-Workshops/bits-and-rats/readme.md

 🍾 **Bottles**, when a 🐀 **Rat** comes to you, hand them one of your slips of paper.
 Don't peek!

+🐀 **Rats**: 🔀 Shuffle your papers if you get more than one, please!

 _When the **🤵🏻 Butler** yells 🧪 TEST..._

 🐀 **Rats** open all your paper slips.
 If you have a `0` on _any_ of your slips, please die as dramatically as you can manage.